12 Project Management Methodologies: Your Guide

-The Collins English dictionary defines ‘methodology’ as “A system of methods and principles used in a particular discipline.”
+The Merriam-Webster Dictionary defines methodology as “a body of methods, rules, and postulates employed by a discipline” or “a particular procedure or set of procedures” [1].
 In the field of project management, this would be a set of rules and processes that define how you manage a project.

-When discussing project management methodologies (PMMs), you’ll likely encounter a variety of terms—some of them are true methodologies and others would be more accurately described as principles or philosophies.
-For the purposes of this discussion, we’ll consider a variety of terms often referred to as PMMs, even if they don’t technically satisfy the definition.
+When discussing project management methodologies (PMMs), you will most likely encounter a variety of terms—some of them are true methodologies, and others would be more accurately described as principles or philosophies.
+For the purposes of this discussion, we will consider a variety of terms often referred to as PMMs, even if they do not technically satisfy the definition.

-Often one of the first decisions you’ll make as a project manager involves which methodology to follow.
-As the industry has evolved over the years, so too have the PM methodology options.
-Keep in mind that there isn’t one ‘best’ option—the best methodology is the one (or combination) that best fits your project, team, and company.
+Often one of the first decisions you will make as a project manager involves which methodology to follow.
+As the industry has evolved over the years, so have the PM methodology options.
+Keep in mind that there is no single option that works best—the best methodology is the one (or combination) that fits your project team and company.

 Before we discuss how to choose a methodology, let's take a look at some common options in project management.